All About The fear of Demons & How To Overcome it with CBT Therapy & Counselling in Wolverhampton & West Midlands

-The Fear of Demons is Technically Known as Demonophobia.
+The fear of Demons is also known as Demonophobia.

 It is most often associated with religious ideas and may also be a learned behaviour that has been picked-up during younger periods of parental socialisation.